PeterCamilleri/games_lessons/01/README.md

 end

 ```
+In real games, the initialize method is used to load image and sound files into
+memory.
+Loading files is not something you want to be doing during the flow of
+your game.

 Also note that there are many ways this could have coded in Ruby.
 This is just
 one example.